 How did you imagine motherhood when you decided you wanted to be a mom?
 Was it constant struggles with patience?
 Inability to keep the house clean?
 No time for friends?
 I doubt it.
 Before we became moms, we all imagined a happy, clean home full of laughter, obedient children, a loving husband, and a life full of exciting milestones.

-But somewhere along the line that vision of an ideal motherhood became unrealistic.
+But somewhere along the line, that vision of ideal motherhood became unrealistic.
 Why?
 Because our dream of the perfect mom life did not include the challenges, the stress, the lack of time, and all the mundane little things, sometimes unpleasant, that came with motherhood.

 The truth is, motherhood is full of happy moments, joyful memories, and exciting milestones.
 But it’s also full of the other details that make you a mother.
 The sleepless nights.
 The worries.
 The longing to talk to an adult throughout the day.